top of page

 While we generalized all crimes under one bucket in the case above, in the real world, visualizing crimes by the degree of severity and conducting analysis thereafter would help in generating more meaningful findings.

-Explore this interactive map based crime dashboard of a Central American country by clicking on the image below.
-This dashboard is dynamic in nature - it allows us to visualize the data from various perspectives in a real time basis - please use the various filters and navigation options present in the dashboard for experiencing it.
+Explore this interactive map-based crime dashboard of a Central American country by clicking on the image below (link no longer working - Update as on May 2023) This dashboard is dynamic in nature - it allows us to visualize the data from various perspectives in a real-time basis.
+Please use the various filters and navigation options present in the dashboard to explore it in detail-

 Just as in the image on your left, one can add video feeds to such map based dashboards - CCTV footage, Drone footage etc. which would enable enhanced virtual monitoring.

-From monitoring innocuous doctor prescriptions to unearthing a drug-trafficking ring, see how advanced location analytics helps unearth sophisticated crime from the video below.
+From monitoring innocuous medical prescriptions to unearthing a drug-trafficking ring, see how advanced location analytics helps unearth sophisticated crime from the video below-

 The data processing was done using an advanced Location Analytics platform - ArcGIS Insights

-IPS Amit Lodha, in the video at the beginning of this article, mentions extensively how he used cell phone locations to nab the gangster.
+IPS Amit Lodha mentioned in his TED Talk how he used cell phone locations to nab the gangster.
 In his case, he knew the gangsters' phone numbers.
 What if you don't and have to sift through plenty of records to detect patterns and identify suspects?

 Location Analytics platforms are robust - they can handle millions of data points just like in the image below which contains 1.28 million cellular records of nearly 2.5 thousand mobile phone users over a period of 45 days.